KieranWynn/pyquaternion/docs/index.md

 # Welcome
 Welcome! pyquaternion is a full-featured Python module for representing and using quaternions.

-The following should get you up and running in no time with pyquaternion.
+The following should get you up and running with pyquaternion in no time.

 <a name="dependencies"></a>
 # Dependencies